dashcamguy/dash_cam_info/README.md

 I'm guessing there's a SSV6051Z or SSV6051P chip in this device.
 Haven't yet opened it up to confirm.

+### Overview

 Overall, this device seems to be a pretty great deal for $30

+Audio streaming via RTSP and a higher frame rate would be significant improvements to this device

+8081 appears to be the "Command Port" where you can send the commands to set settings on the device